 Watching The Avengers in 2012, seeing the seeds of something that was about to be massive, was special.
 You’d struggle to explain what it was like watching these characters together for the first time to a young fan now who has grown up with MCU projects flying off the production line.

 Before superhero fatigue, unbearable amounts of green screen, and a decade of lore to research before a new movie, The Avengers was a great time.
 Exciting, fresh, and with a texture that quickly disappeared, this first Avengers movie saw Tony’s difficult persona try to mesh with other heroes when Loki attacked Earth.
+It is a must-watch and, in our eyes, one of the best movies in the MCU, period.

 Iron Man 3 (2013)

-Iron Man 3 still is a rather novel Marvel movie.
-Directed by Shane Black, it prioritised exploring Tony’s PTSD after almost dying near the end of The Avengers.
-Also focusing on his struggling relationship with Pepper Potts, Iron Man 3 set up The Mandarin as its villain, but we came to find out that was a red herring.
+Iron Man 3 is still a rather novel Marvel movie.
+Directed by Shane Black, it prioritized exploring Tony’s PTSD after almost dying near the end of The Avengers.
+Also focusing on his struggling relationship with Pepper Potts, Iron Man 3 set up The Mandarin as its villain, but we came to find out that it was a red herring.

-Ending with Tony committed to Pepper and letting go of the past, this is the last solo Iron Man movie, and the most divisive.
+Ending with Tony committed to Pepper and letting go of the past, this is the last solo Iron Man movie and the most divisive.

 Avengers: Age of Ultron (2015)